 BPW Coffs Harbour has a long tradition of bettering our community.
 For the past 44 years, we have supported women, encouraged girls, educated females, succeeding in our efforts to lobby local and national governments regarding women’s issues and along the way, we’ve had a great time.

-BPW Coffs Harbour is a great way for local women to meet, network and socialise.
+BPW Coffs Harbour is a great way for local women to meet, network and socialize.
 A wide range of women working in the professions, business and industry have been members of the club since inception in 1972.

 BPW Coffs Harbour has been proactive in women’s affairs in the community for a long time, with a strong focus on professional and personal development.
 We continue to deliver programs for women.

 The members of BPW Coffs Harbour have a reputation for being committed, proactive, friendly, professional, smart...and lots of fun.
 Our members often go to Regional, National and International Conferences and continue to have a strong interest in international affairs, preparing resolutions for discussion and approval at the tri-annual BPW Australia National Conference.

 Having fun To ensure support of our projects we run events such as our annual Ball.
 In 2014 and 2015 we put on Halloween Balls at the home of one of our members with attendance of 70 to 100 people.

 In 2016 we held the Red Gala Night to promote Equal Pay Day at the same venue.

 BPW Coffs Harbour dinner meetings are usually held on the second Tuesday of every month.
 The venue, speakers and topics change each month, so join our mailing list to keep abreast with what is coming up.